CVFhyum/Contrology/README.md

 You will get compressed data in bytes.\
 Pass this data into **parse_raw_data()** and you will get a string of data.

-## List of data types that can be sent:
+# List of data types that can be sent:
+### On initial connection to server
-* **ACCEPTED** - Sent by the server to notify a client that a connection can be and has been established
+* **INITIAL_ACCEPT** - Sent by the server to notify a client that a connection can be and has been established
-* **REJECTED** - Sent by the server to notify a client that a connection can not be and has not been established
+* **INITIAL_REJECT** - Sent by the server to notify a client that a connection can not be and has not been established
 * **CODE** - Sent by the server to indicate the client's code to them (at the start of the program)
+### Protocol for a client (controller) asking permission of a client (remote)
+* **CONNECT_REQUEST** - Sent by a controller that is requesting to take control of a remote.
+The code of the remote is in the header.
+* **CONNECT_REQUEST** - Sent by the server to the remote to request control.
+The data contains the controller's hostname for display purposes.
+* **CONNECT_ACCEPT** - Sent by the remote to signify a positive response.
+The code of the controller is in the header.
+* **CONNECT_ACCEPT** - Sent by the server to the controller to signify that controlling permission has been granted.
+* **CONNECT_DENY** - Sent by the remote to signify a negative response.
+The code of the controller is in the header.
+* **CONNECT_DENY** - Sent by the server to the controller to signify that controlling permission has been denied
 * **IMAGE** - Sent by a client that is sending image bytes that should be decoded and displayed